DeveloperHero/graph-lite/README.txt

 ### Fast and Easy to Use ###

 The plugin is built with Vue.js.
 It behaves like a single page webapp.
 There's no need for page reload at all.
 It feels very fast and responsive to the user.
-Compared to the other plugins, Graphs & Charts provide significantly better user experience.
+Compared to the other plugins, WordPress Charts provide significantly better user experience.

 The plugin provides enough guide for the first time users to quickly grasp the interface.